Discrimination on the Basis of Gender, Gender Identity or Transgender Status Handbook Statement: New York City, New York

 Preferred Names, Titles and Pronouns

-The Company allows employees to self-identify their names and genders and will use an individual's preferred name, title (e.g., Mr./ Ms.) and pronoun (e.g., he/him/his; she/her/hers; they/them/theirs; or ze/hir).
+The Company allows employees to self-identify their names and genders and will use an individual's preferred name, gendered title (e.g., Mr./Ms.) and pronoun (e.g., he/him/his; she/her/hers; they/them/theirs; or ze/hir).
 Requests to be addressed by a certain name and/or pronoun do not require supporting documentation.

-If an employee is unsure what name, title or pronoun another individual prefers, that employee can ask the person how he or she would like to be addressed.
+If an employee is unsure what name, title or pronoun another individual prefers, that employee can ask the person how the person would like to be addressed.

 The Company's dress code and grooming standards are gender neutral, meaning they do not differentiate or impose restrictions or requirements based on gender or sex.